 There are two forms of gelatin: gelling and non-gelling.
 Gelling, also known as food-grade gelatin, is often used as a thickening agent in recipes and baking, while non-gelling, or hydrolyzed gelatin, is a finer powder that can also be mixed into recipes.

 Gelatin dissolves when heated and congeals when cooled, making a great thickening agent in recipes.
-It’s also easily digestible and easily absorbed in the body, which is why desserts made using bakers gelatin are ideal for people of all ages.
+It’s also easily digestible and easily absorbed in the body, which is why desserts made using fish or beef unflavored bakers gelatin are ideal for people of all ages.

 The History of Gelatin for Cooking and Baking